mamantoha/webview-mpd-player/README.md

 This application serves as a demonstration of building real-time applications using Crystal and Webview.
 It showcases how to create responsive desktop applications that can handle live updates and user interactions while maintaining a lightweight footprint.
 The integration with MPD provides a practical example of managing real-time events, state synchronization, and UI updates in a Crystal-based desktop application.

+## Development Notes

+The user interface for the player was developed with assistance from ChatGPT and Cursor.

 ## Installation

 1. Clone the repository: